Schooling has mindset to win a medal at worlds, says coach

 Singapore has never won a swimming medal at the Olympics or world championships but the 20-year-old is the country's best prospect to do so in years.

-Last month, he completely dominated the South-east Asia (SEA) Games here, winning gold medals in each of the nine events he entered.
+Earlier this year, he completely dominated the South-east Asia (SEA) Games here, winning gold medals in each of the nine events he entered.

 For the world championships, Schooling is ditching the lung-bursting programme he swam at the SEA Games to focus entirely on his best stroke - the butterfly.